coderx400/sota-mapper/source/README.txt

-- one user reported running for a long time and eventually having SotAMapper appear to be "stuck" on a single map, but could not later reproduce this, and so this may or may not be an issue still out there
+- one user reported running for a long time and eventually having SotAMapper appear to be "stuck" on a single map, but could not later reproduce this, and so this may or may not be an issue still out there -- UPDATE: It has also been reported that after running for awhile, SotA stops updating its log files which may explain this issue

 ################################################################################
 # Feature Requests